opalmedapps/opal-admin-legacy/README.md

 Output will be printed to the terminal to indicate whether the notification was successfully sent, or if there was an error.
 If successful, you’ll receive a test push notification on your device.

-## Version file

-The `VERSION` file in the project root is used to display environment information.
-It is updated in a CI job when building the container image.